matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

-# Bacterial genome assembly from Illumina reads
+# Bacterial genome assembly & annotation from Illumina reads

-A Snakemake workflow for assembly, including FASTQ quality assessment and trimming, for bacterial genomes.
+A Snakemake workflow for assembly & annotation of bacterial genomes from Illumina reads.
+FASTQs are submitted for quality assessment before trimming and reassessment, followed by assembly and annotation.

 # Overview